timescale/docs/migrate/dual-write-and-backfill/dual-write-from-other.md

 <Highlight type="note">
-If the backfill process took long enough for there to be significant retention/compression work to be done, it may be preferable to run the jobs manually in order to have control over the pacing of the work until it is caught up before reenabling.
+If the backfill process took long enough for there to be significant retention/compression work to be done, it may be preferable to run the jobs manually to have control over the pacing of the work until it is caught up before re-enabling.
 </Highlight>

 ## 8. Validate that all data is present in target database